 • Cauliflower, Brussels sprouts, or other cruciferous vegetables

-• Greens like spinach, kale or bok choy
+• Greens like spinach, kale, or bok choy

 Storage Suggestions

-Store leftover baked cheezy rice in an airtight container in the fridge for up to four days.
-You can also simply cover the baking dish and pop it into the fridge.
-You can reheat leftovers on the stove or in the microwave.
+• You can also simply cover the baking dish and pop it into the fridge.
+Reheat leftovers on the stove or in the microwave.
 This is a great meal prep recipe!

 More Rice Recipes

-If you make this vegan Cheezy Baked Rice and Broccoli, be sure to let me know what you think with a comment below!
+If you make this recipe, be sure to let me know what you think with a star rating and comment below!
+Follow me on Instagram for more delicious recipes!

-Cheezy Baked Rice and Broccoli (vegan, gluten free)
+“Cheese” Baked Rice and Broccoli Recipe

 Ingredients

-“cheezy” sauce
+• “cheezy” sauce

 • 1/2 cup sunflower seeds